Notes to the Consolidated Financial Statements

 The benefits provided by the pension plan exceed the minimum prescribed by law.
 They are funded by the employer and employee contributions, plus the interest paid on the savings assets of the insured party at an interest rate defined annually by the Board of Trustees in accordance with the legal provisions.
 If an insured party leaves the Geberit Group and/or the pension plan before reaching retirement age, the vested benefits accrued under the BVG are transferred to the new pension fund of the insured party.
 In addition to the funds brought into the pension plan by the insured party, these vested benefits consist of the employer and employee contributions, plus a supplement prescribed by law.
 The pension benefits comprise lifelong retirement pensions, disability benefits and death benefits for the surviving dependents.
 On retirement, a maximum of 50% of the retirement assets can be withdrawn in the form of a lump sum.
 The employer and employees pay an equal contribution to the pension fund, which is settled monthly.
 The contribution amount is determined by the employee’s age and is calculated as a percentage of the pensionable salary.

 If the pension fund is underfunded in accordance with the BVG, the Board of Trustees is obliged by law to initiate measures to rectify the situation, such as reducing the interest paid on retirement assets, reducing the benefit entitlement, or collecting remedial contributions.
 Legally accrued benefits may not be reduced.
 With remedial contributions, the risk is shared between the employer and employees and the employer is not legally obliged to pay more than 50% of the additional contributions.
-The technical funding ratio of this Foundation in accordance with the BVG was 118.2% as at 31 December 2017 (PY: 114.6%).
+The current financial status of the Swiss BVG-based pension plans does not require any remedial measures; the technical funding ratio of this Foundation in accordance with the BVG was 114.6% as of December 31, 2016 (PY: 115%).